offensive-security/kali-nethunter/AnyKernel2/README.md

 If you have a zImage-dtb file from your finished kernel just rename it to zImage.

+Some devices might require a separate zImage from dtb.
+You can place a dtb.img file in the same location as the zImage, and it will be automatically added to the installer.

-So really all you need is a zImage to build for a new device and the name/location of where to install.
+So really all you need is a zImage and sometimes a dtb.img to build for a new device, as well as the name/location of where to install.